-FORD FAMILY FOUNDATION: HALLIE FORD RESIDENCY
+THE FORD FAMILY FOUNDATION: HALLIE FORD RESIDENCY

-Made possible by the generous support from the Ford Family Foundation, The Hallie Ford Fellows Residency Program, is a series of ongoing residencies from 2023-2025.
+Made possible by the generous support from The Ford Family Foundation, The Hallie Ford Fellows Residency Program, is a series of ongoing residencies from 2023-2025.
 We are grateful for the Ford Family Foundation’s generous support, providing Oregon artists the opportunity to explore and produce new work.

 SPRING 2024 RESIDENT: DEMIAN Dinéyazyi'